Ethical Working Conditions

 Sourcing in Bangladesh

-Bangladesh is the world’s second largest textile producer.
+Bangladesh is the world’s second-largest textile producer.
 There have been challenges associated with the rapid development of the garment industry in Bangladesh, including tragic factory fires and accidents, low wages, limits to workers’ freedom of association and long working hours.
-Our ALDI Factory Advancement (AFA) Project training program aims to improve the working conditions – beyond social compliance – at factories that produce our textile goods in Bangladesh.
-During this training program, workers and managers are empowered to identify problems in their working life and find appropriate solutions that fit their needs.
+All production facilities are required to undergo an extensive evaluation prior to producing products for ALDI, and our suppliers must have qualified local representatives in Bangladesh to regularly monitor social performance.
+Our local Corporate Responsibility team, along with our supplier representatives, routinely visits factories in an effort to support continuous improvement initiatives.
+One example is the ALDI Factory Advancement (AFA) Project, which aims to improve the working conditions – beyond social compliance – at factories that produce our textile goods in Bangladesh.
+During the program, workers and managers are empowered to identify problems in their working life and find appropriate solutions that fit their needs.
 Learn more about the AFA Project here.

 Accord on Fire and Building Safety